hyperspace-org/hyperdrive-service/README.md

 }
 ```

-__Note: This imported drive will not appear inside your root drive unless you explicitly mount it with `hyperdrive mount (mount path) (imported drive key)`__
+_Note: This imported drive will not appear inside your root drive unless you explicitly mount it with `hyperdrive mount (mount path) (imported drive key)`_

-##### When to use this
-If you're using FUSE, you probably don't need to explictly `import`/`export`, because you can replicate this functionality using the filesystem alone.

 #### `const { progress, drive } = client.export(key, dir, opts = {})`
 Exports a Hyperdrive into a local directory.

+If you're using FUSE, you probably don't need to explictly `import`/`export`, because you can replicate this functionality using the filesystem alone.

 Options include:
 ```js
   watch: false // Watch for changes.
 ```

-##### When to use this
-If you're using FUSE, you probably don't need to explictly `import`/`export`, because you can replicate this functionality using the filesystem alone.

 ### CLI Commands
-The CLI includes a handful of commands that wrap the API methods described above.
-Running `hyperdrive help` will give more complete usage info.
+The `hyperdrive` CLI tool includes a handful of subcommands that wrap the API methods described above.
+Running `hyperdrive help` will give more complete usage info:
 ```
 $ ./bin/run/run help
 A Hyperspace service that for managing Hyperdrives over FUSE.